patience4711/ESP-READ-P1-METER/README.md

 This program runs on a nodemcu but in future there will be a version for ESP32.

-## status
+## status and todo's
-The software has been tested with the help of a testpoll at boot.
-Before connect to wifi, this test writes the telegram (when received) and a small log to spiffs.
-So even when there is no wifi at the locastion of the meter, we can see that it works.
-Via the serial console the telegram can be examined and some tests can be done with the file, like decode it.
-That works good so the basic 'engine' is oke.
+The software has been tested on a Sagemcom T210 meter and works good.

-I uploaded the code that takes care of reading the telegram, it explains how this works.
+The next step is make it work with other meters.
+This is hard because i cannot test.
+The software is capable of reading the telegrams of other meters if they have an "open collector" port.
+The signal inversion is done in the software so no signal inverter is needed.

 ## links
 Here are some links to the projects where i got my inspiration (thanks to all for the good work they did.)